Champagne Harvest 2012 is coming soon

 http://www.lesartisansduchampagne.com/

-Go to Inscription en Ligne
+Go to Inscription en Lignes,

 Well, if that’s not a great selection of small producers, I don’t know what is!
 Looking forward to seeing you in Champagne in April.